 Wineries + Tasting Rooms

-Escondido's regional wineries offer diverse tasting experiences from cool urban wineries & tasting rooms to hilltop terraces with spectacular views where you can spend relaxing afternoons with a picnic or freshly crafted pizza.
-Enjoy the personally-connected opportunity to meet the vintners and learn about their award-winning wines and hear their wonderful stories.
+Escondido's regional wineries offer over 20 diverse tasting experiences from cool urban wineries & tasting rooms to hilltop terraces with spectacular views where you can spend relaxing afternoons with friends and a picnic or freshly crafted pizza.
+Enjoy casual opportunities to meet the vintners, learn about their award-winning wines and hear their wonderful stories.

 Escondido area wineries offer diverse experiences from cool urban winery/tasting rooms to hilltop terraces with spectacular views!
 Enjoy the casual opportunity to meet the vintners and learn about their award-winning wines and wonderful stories.